ABOUT

 Outside of academia, my experience includes being a consultant implementing, developing and coordinating projects for organizations such as the US Agency for International Development (USAID), the World Bank, the United Nations Development Program (UNDP) and for companies such as Booz Allen Hamilton.

 My association with the Hudson Institute started as a Herman Kahn Fellow at the Indianapolis Headquarters (2002-2003) and continued as an Adjunct Fellow, in Washington DC, between 2004 and 2012.
+Curently I am associated with Geopolitical Intelligence Services (GIS) where I publish occasionally reports and commentaries.

-In addition to my academic work, I have also written occasional pieces for Wall Street Journal Europe, Reason, Transitions, American Outlook, and for a while, I contributed to the book review section of Indianapolis Star.
+In addition to my academic work, I have also written occasional pieces for Wall Street Journal Europe, Reason, Transitions, American Outlook, and for a while, I contributed to the books review section of Indianapolis Star.
 However, my main work in this respect has been in Romanian.
 I have been a member of the editorial team of the nationally preeminent weekly publication Revista 22 and a constant and sometimes controversial contributor to the national public debate.
 I have also published a number of books in Romanian and translated several others, and I wrote extensively to promote and popularize Western social sciences in academia and public policy, as part of the post-communist transition.

 In the 1990s and until mid-2000s I was associated with the Romanian pro-Western, pro-democracy liberal movement as a founder and coordinator of several national-level political and civil society organizational initiatives and by being a couple of times an adviser to reformist political parties and cabinet members.
 Since 2008 I have been a US resident.